directvt/vtm/readme.md

 # Settings

 vtm can be configured in the `~/.config/vtm/settings.xml` file in xml format.
-Alternative configuration file location can be specified using ccommaaand line option `-s` / `-d` or using environment variable VTM_CONFIG.
+Alternative configuration file location can be specified using commaaand line option `-s` / `-d` or using environment variable VTM_CONFIG.

 ## Configuration file Format (settings.xml)